 An HD antenna is an excellent way to get free television.
 For some, it can get a little frustrating when your reception of certain channels is poor.
 More people are starting to rely on their HD antenna to provide content to their television.
 There are several ways one can fix a bad antenna reception.
-Here are some tips that should help you get a better television reception.
+Here are some tips that should help you get better television reception.

 Improve Your HD Antenna Reception

 The most important way to get better reception is to place your HD antenna in the best spot.
 This can take some time to figure out.
-When I first placed my antenna, I realized that for the best reception I had to place it in the attic.
+When I first placed my antenna, I realized that for the best reception, I had to place it in the attic.
 In most cases, the higher you place the antenna the better the reception.
 This may not work for everyone, especially if you live close to the broadcast towers.
 You may get a great reception from your window.
 Trees and other houses can also be factors in reception.
 Try locating your antenna away from these areas if possible.
 You may have to experiment for a while.
 Each time you re-position your antenna you will need to re-scan the channels on your TV set.
 If you are having trouble positioning your HD antenna, I have written an article on how to choose and position your HD antenna.

 Boost The Signal With An Antenna Booster

 In some cases, if your signal is too weak, you can use a signal booster to increase the signal to your television tuner.
 This can help if your cable length is long from the antenna to your television.
-Most antennas come with a plug-in power booster which acts in the same way.
+Most antennas come with a plug-in power booster that acts in the same way.
 If you live far away from the broadcast towers, a booster can help.
 I have noticed a vast improvement in mine.
 Try experimenting with the antenna booster on and off and see if that improves reception.

 Winegard LNA-200 Boost XT Digital HDTV Preamplifier